squaresausage/Open-Source-PC110/Modifications/PC110-ITX-all-in-one/README.md

-## PC110 ITX Form Factor
+## PC110-ITX all-in-one

-This is an effort to build an ITX form factor motherboard with all the PC110 components, the docking station as the PSU board all blended together
+This is an effort to build an ITX form factor motherboard with all the PC110 components, the docking station as the PSU board all blended.

 ![PHOTO-2025-07-01-09-59-14](https://github.com/user-attachments/assets/c2026048-45bd-4555-950b-c399ead9e906)